 Entrepreneurs: Dan Mackey

-Chill Soda is a healthier line of carbonated beverages featuring organic ingredients, vitamins, antioxidants, and just 85 calories per can.
+Chill Soda is made with vitamins, organic ingredients, antioxidants, a healthier line of carbonated beverages with just 85 calories per can.
 He had sales of $175,000 before appearing on Shark Tank.

-He got a deal with Barbara Corcoran but the company does not seem to be in business any longer.
+He was able to close a deal with Barbara Corcoran but unfortunately it does not seem the company to be in business at this time.